A Real Estate Timeline For Transactions: How To Manage All Your Critical Transaction Dates

 1. Personal tools

-Some cloud-based spreadsheet tools and CRM functions may be useful, but because they’re not 100% focused on real estate, they’re often not optimal for offices with more than ten agents.
+Some cloud-based spreadsheet tools and customer relationship management (CRM) functions may be helpful, but because they’re not 100% focused on real estate, they’re often not optimal for offices with more than ten agents.

 2. General software